Does Your Coffee Make You Feel As Heavy As Lead?

 More than 800 aromatic substances and the stimulatory effects of coffee have contributed to its popularity around the globe.
 With an average annual consumption of 149 litres per consumer in 2012 coffee is the most popular beverage in Germany1 and fully automated coffee makers are more and more popular amongst consumers.
 But there are some dark clouds on the horizon: A recent German study by the German Federal Institute for Risk Assessment (BfR) finds high levels of lead in coffee beverages2.

-The study was conducted in the framework of a research project on the release behaviour of metals from metallic food contact materials.
+The study was conducted in the framework of a research project on the release behavior of metals from metallic food contact materials.
 The study covered 3 kinds of coffee makers: pad, capsule and portafilter fully automatic types.
 Different levels of lead release have been found for the various types of coffeemakers.

 Thorough Testing Conducted